DeanTM/DeanTM.github.io/about.md

 He's cool.
 You should hire him to do cool stuff for you.

-He likes dogs, his girlfirend, and trying to find ways to help people by using data science.
+He likes dogs, his girlfriend, and trying to find ways to help people by using data science.

 He thinks in the third person.